Shopware HTTP Cache with Varnish XKey

 sub vcl_deliver {

-## we don't want the client to cache anything except assets and store-api responses
+## We don't want the client to cache anything except assets and store-api responses

 if (resp.http.Cache-Control !~ "private" && req.url !~ "^/(theme|media|thumbnail|bundles|store-api)/") {